 “Dad, are you okay?”
 It was Seth, a tall youth growing his first mustache.
 He held a Bible in his hand.
 “Do you need some water or something?”

 “No, I’m going to be okay.”
 Frank stood straighter and wiped his tearing eyes.
 “Just a little heart-check from the Lord.
 Why don’t you tell me how God called you to get involved in all this.”

 “Why?
 You ready for action?”

 “I think that’s what I need, something that costs me a bit more than what my credit card can do for the Lord . . .”

 The end of Give Your Life, a Father’s Day Short Story

-Read another Father’s Day short story called, “A Father’s Heart,” and another one, “Automatic Postcard.”
+Read another Father’s Day short story called, “A Father’s Heart,” and another one, “Automatic Postcard,” and “The Best Pitch” here.
 Find other short stories by D.I.
 Telbat at Short Adventure Stories and Longer Stories here.
 You can also read this custom short story, “Shaped by Life” here.

-COMING UP: Please join us next time for a treat: Subscriber Friend, Peter Younghusband of Christian Fiction Review shares a guest post with us!
+COMING UP: Please join us next time for a treat: Subscriber Friend, Peter Younghusband of Perspective by Peter shares a guest post with us!
 Click the link to read about his great Christian Book Review site!